prabeengiri/fullscreen-jquery-plugin/README.md

         .attr('data-title');
     },
     // Optional settings
-    //Activates fullscreen when CTRL + F key is pressed. controlF : false,
+    // Activates fullscreen when CTRL + F key is pressed only if there is only one Fullscreen element
+    // in the DOM.
+    controlF : false,
     hidden: function (fullScreenElement) {
       fullScreenElement.sibiling('span').show();